What Does Not Deliverable As Addressed Mean

 If a PO Box gets closed without leaving a forwarding address and postal mail is sent to the said PO Box, then this UAA code is used.
 This is normally seen in cases where the PO Box gets closed due to non-payment.
 Such mailpieces come with a return code of 26 from NCOALink.

 This UAA code pretty much explains itself.
 It is used when the addressee is deceased.
-However, such addresses can be easily filtered out using an advanced address verification tool such as PostGrid, and then you simply remove those addresses from your database.
+However, such addresses can be easily filtered out using an advanced address verification tool such as PostGrid, and then you remove those addresses from your database.

 Returned to Sender due to Addressee’s Violation

 Although there are numerous variations to this issue, broadly, we can say that this was when the addressee violated a postal order or rule, which in most cases involves false representation.
-For such a situation, there isn’t much you can do other than to simply remove the address from your database to avoid future mailings to the addressee.
+For such a situation, there isn’t much you can do other than simply remove the address from your database to avoid future mailings to the addressee.

 This usually happens when there is some kind of dispute or disagreement among the postal officials about the direct mails sent to a specific location.
 In most cases, the local authority has a reason not to deliver postal mails, but the case is yet to be confirmed and entered into the CASS system.